Anthony Rota: Document disclosure court challenge

 The Liberal government subsequently dropped the court application after Prime Minister Justin Trudeau called an election in August, dissolving Parliament and thus terminating all business before the House, including the orders to produce the PHAC documents.

 On November 22, 2021, Rota was reelected as the speaker of the House of Commons.
+In an interview with CBC Radio on September 18, 2023, Rota announced that he would not be running for re-election and that the 2021 election would be his last.

-Scandal and resignation
+Scandal and resignation as Speaker

 On September 22, 2023, following an address to the Canadian parliament by visiting Ukrainian president Volodymyr Zelenskyy, Rota introduced and recognized Yaroslav Hunka, a Ukrainian-Canadian retiree from North Bay, in the parliamentary galleries.
 He identified Hunka as a "war hero" who fought for the First Ukrainian Division, saying, "We have here in the chamber today a Ukrainian Canadian war veteran from the Second World War who fought for Ukrainian independence against the Russians and continues to support the troops today even at his age of 98.
 His name is Yaroslav Hunka.
 I am very proud to say that he is from North Bay and from my riding of Nipissing—Timiskaming.
 He is a Ukrainian hero and a Canadian hero, and we thank him for all his service.
 Thank you."
 Following Rota's introduction, Hunka was applauded with two standing ovations by members of all parties.

 Subsequent media reports identified Hunka as a member of the 14th Waffen Grenadier Division (also known as the 1st Galician Division) of Nazi Germany's Waffen-SS during the Second World War; the unit was responsible for anti-partisan reprisals in Poland, Slovakia and the Austria–Slovenia border.
 Rota issued an apology two days after his initial statement, saying, "In my remarks following the address of the president of Ukraine, I recognized an individual in the gallery.
 I have subsequently become aware of more information which causes me to regret my decision to do so."
 Rota apologized to "Jewish communities in Canada and around the world" and accepted responsibility for his action, saying that neither the Ukrainian delegation nor other MPs were aware that he would recognize Hunka.
 The next day, he faced increasing demands from political parties and organizations to resign.

 On September 26, 2023, Rota announced his resignation as House Speaker, effective on September 27.
 Rota was the seventh House Speaker to resign in Canadian history, and the first to do so since John Bosley in 1986.
+Following his resignation, Louis Plamondon of the Bloc Québécois became interim Speaker until Greg Fergus was elected the new Speaker.

+Rota remained a Liberal MP until the 2025 federal election, when his riding was won by Liberal candidate Pauline Rochefort.
+His annual pension from serving as an MP for 16 years was estimated to be $113,000 in 2025, according to lobby group Canadian Taxpayers Federation.